-8.2.1 The designated officer will provide the report referred to in 7.17 to the Deputy Vice-Chancellor (Research and Innovation), or in cases where the designated officer is the Deputy Vice-Chancellor (Research and Innovation), to the Dean of Graduate Studies with recommendations for final consideration.
+8.2.1 The designated officer will provide the report referred to in 7.17 to the Deputy Vice-Chancellor (Research and Innovation), or in cases where the designated officer is the Deputy Vice-Chancellor (Research and Innovation), to the Dean, Graduate Research with recommendations for final consideration.

-8.2.2 Where it has been determined that a breach has occurred, the Deputy Vice-Chancellor (Research and Innovation) or Dean of Graduate Studies will decide any penalties to apply as outlined in section 10.2 of the Student Academic Integrity – Governing Policy.
+8.2.2 Where it has been determined that a breach has occurred, the Deputy Vice-Chancellor (Research and Innovation) or Dean, Graduate Research will decide any penalties to apply as outlined in section 10.2 of the Student Academic Integrity – Governing Policy.

 8.2.3 All decisions and actions will be communicated to the student in writing and will include:

 • the details of the determination, including reasons for the decision

 • the option to seek clarity about remedial activities, and